YosysHQ/fpga-toolchain/README.md

 4. (optional, not needed on Windows) If you would like to use the experimental GHDL Yosys plugin for VHDL, you will need to set the `GHDL_PREFIX` environment variable. e.g. `export GHDL_PREFIX=<install_dir>/fpga-toolchain/lib/ghdl`

+Windows users that prefer to use WSL can download `fpga-toolchain-linux*` to build under WSL and then use the native tools from `fpga-toolchain-progtools-windows*` to program their boards (since USB devices are not currently accessible in the WSL environment).

 If you see errors about missing libraries (`.so`/`.dll`/`.dylib`) please report them in an issue here.

 ## Getting Help